boltdb/bolt/README.md

 The Bolt database is meant to be a clean, readable implementation of a fast single-level key/value data store.
 This section gives an overview of the basic concepts and structure of the file format.

+### B+ Tree

+Bolt uses a data structure called an append-only B+ tree to store its data.
+This structure allows for efficient traversal of data.

+TODO: Explain better. :)

 ### Pages

 Bolt stores its data in discrete units called pages.